-The preliminary assessment of knowledge, skills, and abilities helps identify dislocated workers (including TAA-certified workers) who possess marketable skills needed by local employers.
-It can also identify dislocated workers (including TAA-certified workers) who need additional services.
+The preliminary assessment of knowledge, skills, and abilities helps identify TAA-certified workers who possess marketable skills needed by local employers.
+It can also identify TAA-certified workers who need additional services.

 Boards must ensure that the initial assessment includes the following:

-Testing of skill levels such as math, reading, and writing to determine grade-level equivalencies
+Testing of skill levels in math, reading, and writing to determine grade-level equivalencies.
+Skill level assessments may be conducted by the training provider to ensure that the participant is capable of undertaking and completing TAA-approved training.

 Evaluating aptitudes and abilities